dburian/notes/beginners_guide_to_tts.md

 - prosody: properties of larger phonetic segments such as rhythm, stress and intonation
-- vocoder: turns mel-spectograms into waveforms
+- vocoder: turns mel-spectrograms into waveforms

 ## Evaluation metrics